 It simulates a complete mini/mainframe system in a self-contained desktop-sized box containing real lights and switches.
-The processing unit simulates a mini computer with a small amount of main memory running a relatively simple instruction set, and the simulated mainframe-like peripherals include a paper tape reader and punch, mag tapes, exchangeable disks and an operators console.
+The system comprises a 'mini-like' processor with a small amount of main memory running a relatively simple instruction set, and assorted emulated 'mainframe-like' peripherals such as a paper tape reader and punch, mag tapes, exchangeable disks and an operators console.

 OverviewThe machine is programmed using toggle switches to load binary values into registers and memory.
 The program can then be run or single-stepped, and break-points set for debugging.
 The internal workings are visible at all times in binary format, and include the program counter, instruction register, accumulator and work registers.

 PlasMa simulates a microcoded computer so, by loading different microcodes, is able to execute different instruction sets.
 Three microcodes are provided, so there are 3 instruction sets, all emulating fictitious computer architectures using the same lights and switches on the front panel.

 Microcodes 1 and 2 (Toy-A and Toy-B)These two are for educational purposes and emulate variants of the ‘Toy’ computer used as a teaching aid at Princeton university, USA.

 There are 16 functions and 16 registers, all represented as 4-bit nibbles within a 16-bit instruction, making it very easy to mentally translate to and from binary.

 The university uses variants of the 16 functions to demonstrate different programming techniques, so PlasMa simulates two of the most common, which I've named Toy‑A and Toy‑B. In both emulations, Princeton’s terminology is retained where possible so that examples and tutorials on the internet can be followed; existing programs should run with little or no change.